Rune75/Arduino_Synchronous_Detector/README.md

   1. The OPT101 amplified vissible light photodiode
   2. A laser pointer

-The syncronous detector components ar all realised in software using the Atmega328p builtin ADC as frontend.
+The syncronous detector components are all realised in software using the Atmega328p builtin ADC as frontend and one GPIO for driving the laserdiode.

 ## Basic principle